OCR-D/ocr-d.github.io/projects.md

 The project “Skalierbare Verfahren der Text- und Strukturerkennung für die Volltextdigitalisierung historischer Drucke” has the goal of developing a complete OCR-Workflow for a high quality mass digitization of historical prints from the 16th-18th century.
-For each step in the workflow innovative methods should be made available as tools.
+For each step in the workflow, innovative methods should be made available as tools.
 Module 2: Layouterkennung is next to OCR itself the most important step.
 It improves the OCR results directly, but also improves the general understanding of the digitized document by providing